RatBodyFormer: Rat Body Surface from Keypoints: Ablation Study

 \subsection{Individual-dependent Parameters}

-This section evaluates the effect of the individual-dependent parameters, \ie, point-wise scaling parameters $\mathbf{C}$ and translation parameters $\mathbf{T}$ for the training time and inference time. \cref{fig:scalefix_D2} evaluates the contribution of optimizing the individual-dependent parameters at training time using D2-a and D2-b splits.
-For the case of training without optimizing individual-dependent parameters, we set $\mathbf{C}= 1$ and $\mathbf{T}=0$.
-These results show that optimizing the individual-dependent parameters at training time improves the estimation accuracy.

-\cref{fig:scalefix_D3} shows the effect of optimizing the individual-dependent parameters at inference time using the D3 split in Table 1 of the main text.
+This section evaluates the effect of the individual-dependent parameters, \ie, point-wise scaling parameters $\mathbf{C}$ and translation parameters $\mathbf{T}$. \cref{fig:scalefix_D3} shows the effect of optimizing the individual-dependent parameters at inference time using the D3 split in Table 1 of the main text.
 In this split, RatBodyFormer is trained using 7-, 9-, and 11-week-old rats with manually-annotated and semi-automatically annotated data, and evaluated with 5- and 14-week-old rats using 3D points obtained by LiDAR and shape-from-silhouette as described in the main text.
 For the results of inference without optimizing individual-dependent parameters, we set $\mathbf{C}= 1$ and $\mathbf{T}=0$.
-We can observe that the inference time optimization clearly improves the estimation accuracy.
+We can observe that the optimization improves the estimation accuracy.